Matching on Generalized Propensity Scores with Continuous Exposures: Data Application

-\textit{Design Stage.} We estimate the GPS by using gradient boosting machine \citep{chen2016xgboost,zhu2015boosting}, with annual \PM\ exposure as the outcome and 19 potential confounders, including population demographic information, Medicaid information, meteorological information and spatio-temporal trends (census region/year).
-After obtaining the estimated GPS, we implement our proposed matching procedure.
-Specifically, we use a pre-specified two-dimensional Manhattan matching function with scale parameter $\lambda=1$ and caliper $\delta = 0.16$ (creating 100 equidistant levels throughout the whole exposure range).
-The choice of $(\lambda, \delta)$ follows the data-driven tuning procedures in Section~\ref{lambdacaliper}.
+\textit{Design Stage.} We estimate the GPS by using an extreme GBM \citep{chen2016xgboost,zhu2015boosting}, with annual zip code level \PM\ exposure as the dependent variable and $19$ zip code level potential confounders as independent variables, including population demographic information, Medicaid eligibility information (as a surrogate for socioeconomic status), meteorological information, time trend (year), and spatial trend (census region) (see Figure~\ref{balance_data} for a complete list).
+We use an extreme GBM (i.e., a single learner in the Super Learner algorithm) to estimate the GPS model because 1) it was more flexible and achieved better covariate balance compared to a linear regression model on the complex application data; 2) it was computationally feasible on this large dataset.
+After obtaining the estimated GPS, we implement our GPS matching procedure.
+Specifically, we choose a pre-specified two-dimensional $L_1$ distance metric and follow the data-driven tuning procedure described in Section~\ref{lambdacaliper} to select $(\delta,\lambda)$.
+The selected optimal caliper is $\delta = 0.16$ (i.e., corresponding to $L = 100$ exposure levels), and optimal scale parameter is $\lambda=1$.
 We construct the matched dataset by collecting all imputed observations.
+Additional details on the grid search of hyperparameters $(\delta,\lambda)$ and the GPS model specification can be found in Section S.4.1-4.2 of the Supplementary Materials.

-We assess covariate balance by calculating the absolute correlation for each potential confounders as discussed in Section~\ref{balanc}.
+We assess covariate balance by calculating the absolute correlation for each potential confounder as discussed in Section~\ref{balanc}.
+We specify the average absolute correlation being less than $0.1$ as the threshold for covariate balance.
 The GPS matching implementation largely improves covariate balance for 16 out of 19 potential confounders.
-The average absolute correlation is 0.19 before matching, whereas, the average absolute correlation is 0.04 after matching (See Figure~\ref{balance_data}).
+The average absolute correlation is $0.19$ before matching, whereas, the average absolute correlation is $0.04$ after matching (See Figure~\ref{balance_data}).
 Importantly, although time trend (year) has a strong imbalance before matching, it is balanced after matching.